TonyBUK/AoC/2016/Day11/readme.md

     F2 HG .  .  .
 F2 .  .
 LG .
     F1 .
 HM .
 LM     F1 .
 HM .
 LM

-It really doesn't matter that in onr instance, the Lithium Generator is on Floor 2 and the Hydrogen Generator is on Floor 3, and in the other, the Hydrogen Generator is on Floor 2, and the Lithium Generator is on Floor 3, both scenarios would take 11 moves to solve.
+It really doesn't matter that in one instance, the Lithium Generator is on Floor 2 and the Hydrogen Generator is on Floor 3, and in the other, the Hydrogen Generator is on Floor 2, and the Lithium Generator is on Floor 3, both scenarios would take 11 moves to solve.

 So what we need to do is represent the game state in such a way that the given examples would be the same.

 What I'd propose is splitting this into one state for all Generators, and one for all Microchips.